aaditirokade/major_studio_1/finalProject/README.md

 Datasets:

-### **Title:**
+### **Title**
-Exploring possible connection between the gap in access to electricity, population distribution and net migration for African countries.
+Exploring possible connection between the gap in access to electricity, population distribution and net migration trends for African countries

 ### **Description**